Dates: 11 Sept 2017 – 11 July 2018

 Course Contact: Sharon Booth, email@example.com Tel: 020 7630 9011

-Fee: £7,800.00 inc VAT (fees are liable to an increase from 01 April 2017).
+Fee: £9,984.00 inc VAT.
 An Instalment Plan is available, please ask the Course Administrator.

 The Inchbald Diploma in Garden Design Part Time course maintains the Inchbald’s high standard and quality in teaching.
 The course is aimed at those students who wish to investigate garden design to a professional standard.
 It is structured to suit both those intending to pursue a professional career in garden design, and also those who wish to develop their expertise as passionate garden design enthusiasts.

 “At the top end of the market with student uptake from around the world the Diploma in Garden Design Part Time at Inchbald School of Design is amongst the best in Britain.”

 The course is taught by renowned tutors, all of whom are in private practice and are specialists within their own areas of expertise.
 Tuition is supplemented by monthly guest lecturers including Luciano Giubbilei, John Brooks, Anthony Paul and Andrew Duff.

 Through a series of lectures, visits, workshops and real life projects, the students will quickly develop a thorough grounding which will enable them to realise their own garden design projects.
 The final design project can be of personal choice which enables the student to start practising while still under the guidance of the school.

 Diploma in Garden Design Part Time– course aims